Pidgin’s appearance is dictated by the interaction of three types of theme files working simultaneously at different levels:

 theme.xmlonto the field of the Buddy List Theme

 Now all the components are in place but there is still one more bug we have to overcome.
 In Pidgin’s theme.xml file, “blist” - the ‘colour’ attribute that sets the background colour of the entire buddy list - doesn’t work.
-So if the GTK theme is light, the background colour behind buddy text is dark and the buddy list is short or groups are collapsed - the light background will show bellow the buddy list.
+So if the GTK theme is light, the background colour behind buddy text is dark and the buddy list is short or groups are collapsed - the light background will show below the buddy list.

 To hide this final problem, we have to use both a dark GTK theme and a dark theme.xml.